Aqvilinus/Texture-Toolkit/README.md

 - Direct3D 9 and Direct3D 11, both x86 and x64.
 - DDS replacement: put `<hash>.dds` in `TT/inject` and it loads without a restart.
 - Mip handling: a replacement is created with the original texture's mip count.
 Missing mips are generated for uncompressed formats; a compressed replacement without a full chain loads at its top level and logs a warning.
-- Dumping to `TT/dump` as `.dds`: automatically on load, one at a time from the panel, or every tracked texture at once.
+- Dumping to `TT/dump` as `.dds`, with the full mip chain: automatically on load, one at a time from the panel, or every tracked texture at once.
-- CRC32 content hashing, so two identical textures share one hash and one replacement.
+- 64-bit content hashing, so two identical textures share one hash and one replacement.
+The hash covers the texture's tightly-packed rows, not the driver's row padding, so a hash means the same thing on every machine and an `inject` folder can be shared as a mod.
 - Input isolation and a software cursor, so the game stops reading the mouse and keyboard while the panel is open.

 ## The in-game panel